 Services and Fees

-I offer sessions weekly or biweekly.
-I charge $130 per session, and I pay for any of the tax.
-Included at no extra cost to my weekly clients are between-session DBT phone coaching calls.
+All sessions are 75 minutes and weekly.
+I charge $200 per session, and I pay for any of the tax (and offer a sliding scale that ranges from $130-$195 per session).
+Included at no extra cost are between-session DBT phone coaching calls.
 I offer sessions at the Healing Collective on Tuesdays (early morning until late evening) and Thursdays (early morning until afternoon).
 I offer a free 45-minute phone consultation, for us both to see whether we might be a good fit together.
 If a parent or other support person is helping you to vet potential therapists, good on you for delegating!
 I’m happy to talk to whichever or both of you if you prefer, and you can call me together or separately.

 Free DBT-Centred Services for Youth in Financial Need

-I offer a limited number of no-cost DBT-centred services to youth age 12-17 who have significant financial need.
+I offer a limited number of no-cost DBT-centred services to certain youth who have significant financial need.
 For more info about this, please visit this web page http://

 My practice usually runs at pretty full, with up to a few spots being available at a given time as clients move on.
-Unfortunately, some amount of wait is the norm with specialized DBT services.
+Unfortunately, some amount of wait is the norm with specialized DBT-centred services.
 Please visit my home page for info about any currently available spots and my wait-list at lindanpsychotherapy.com, an

 Degree: Masters of Music Therapy